 - Liquidity/marketability risk this is the risk that the Scheme is unable to realise assets to meet benefit cash flows as they fall due.
-The Trustees are aware of the Scheme's cash flow requirements and believe that this risk is managed appropriately via the measures described in Section 6.1. - Operational risk this is the risk of loss resulting from inadequate or failed internal processes and systems, or human error or malpractice.
+The Trustees are aware of the Scheme's cash flow requirements and believe that this risk is managed appropriately via the measures described in Section 6.1. - Environmental, social and corporate governance (ESG) risks ESG factors are sources of risk to the Scheme's investments, some of which could be financially material, over both the short and longer term.
+These potentially include risks relating to factors such as climate change, unsustainable business practices, and unsound corporate governance.
+The Trustees seek to appoint investment managers who will manage these risks appropriately on their behalf and from time to time review how these risks are being managed in practice - Operational risk this is the risk of loss resulting from inadequate or failed internal processes and systems, or human error or malpractice.
 Examples of operational risk include fraud and negligence. - Collateral adequacy risk the Scheme is invested in leveraged Liability Driven Investment ("LDI") arrangements to provide protection ("hedging") against adverse changes in interest rates and inflation expectations.
 The LDI manager may from time to time call for additional cash to be paid to the LDI portfolio in order to support a given level of leverage.
 Collateral adequacy risk is the risk that the Trustees when requested to do so will not be able to post additional cash to the LDI fund within the required timeframe.
 A potential consequence of this risk is that the Scheme's interest rate and inflation hedging could be reduced and that the Scheme's funding level could suffer subsequently as a result.
 In order to manage this risk, the Trustees ensure that the Scheme has a sufficient allocation to cash and other highly liquid assets which can be readily realised, so that cash can be posted to the LDI manager at short notice. - Counterparty risk this is the risk that a counterparty to a contract will not meet its obligations.
 An example is the risk that a counterparty to a swap held within the Scheme's defensive portfolio defaults whilst owing assets to the Scheme. - Interest rate and inflation risk the Scheme's assets are subject to interest rate and inflation risk because some of the Scheme's assets are held in bonds / interest rate swaps, via pooled funds.
-However, the interest rate and inflation exposure of the Scheme's assets hedges part of the corresponding risks associated with the Scheme's liabilities. - The Trustees consider interest rate, inflation and overseas currency risks to be generally unrewarded investment risks. - As a result, the Trustees ultimately aim to hedge around 80% of the Scheme's exposure to interest rate risk and 80% of the Scheme's exposure to inflation risk, by investing in a mixture of bonds as well as leveraged LDI arrangements managed by Insight.
-The Trustees also have a plan in place to increase this level of hedging over time as the Scheme's funding level improves. - The net effect of the Trustees approach to interest and inflation risk will be to reduce the volatility of the funding level, and so the Trustees believe that it is appropriate to manage exposures to these risks in this manner and to review them on a regular basis.
+However, the interest rate and inflation exposure of the Scheme's assets hedges part of the corresponding risks associated with the Scheme's liabilities.

+The Trustees consider interest rate, inflation and overseas currency risks to be generally unrewarded investment risks.
+As a result, the Trustees ultimately aim to hedge around 80% of the Scheme's exposure to interest rate risk and 80% of the Scheme's exposure to inflation risk, by investing in a mixture of bonds as well as leveraged LDI arrangements managed by Insight.
+The Trustees also have a plan in place to increase this level of hedging over time as the Scheme's funding level improves.

+The net effect of the Trustees approach to interest and inflation risk will be to reduce the volatility of the funding level, and so the Trustees believe that it is appropriate to manage exposures to these risks in this manner and to review them on a regular basis.